ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/UserSettingsGuide.md

 ### status.json

 If these settings are not correct, the script will abort.
-Change "<username>" to match the Windows username you use to log into Windows.
+Change "username" to match the Windows username you use to log into Windows.
 You can usually find it by opening explorer and navigating to C:\Users.
 A list of known users  will be shown as subfolders.

 "status.json" is a single line JSON file and written by the game and updated everytime a status variable changes.